-- 4.1 Exercising Options on Futures Paragraphs 2.8(1)(d) and (e) of the Instrument prohibit a mutual an investment fund from, among other things, opening and maintaining a position in a standardized future except under the conditions referred to in those paragraphs.
+- Exercising Options on Futures Paragraphs 2.8(1)(d) and (e) of the Instrument prohibit a mutual an investment fund from, among other things, opening and maintaining a position in a standardized future except under the conditions referred to in those paragraphs.
 Opening and maintaining a position in a standardized future could be effected through the exercise by a mutual an investment fund of an option on futures.
-Therefore, it should be noted that a mutual an investment fund cannot exercise an option on futures and assume a position in a standardized future unless the applicable provisions of paragraphs 2.8(1)(d) or (e) are satisfied. - 4.2 Registration Matters The Canadian securities regulatory authorities remind industry participants of the following requirements contained in securities legislation:

-1. A mutual An investment fund may only invest in or use clearing corporation options and over-the-counter options if the portfolio adviser advising with respect to these investments in which the portfolio adviser is providing the advice or an exemption from the requirement to be registered, to provide that advice to the mutualinvestment fund under the laws of that jurisdiction; and
+Therefore, it should be noted that a mutual an investment fund cannot exercise an option on futures and assume a position in a standardized future unless the applicable provisions of paragraphs 2.8(1)(d) or (e) are satisfied. - Registration Matters The Canadian securities regulatory authorities remind industry participants of the following requirements contained in securities legislation: - 1.
+A mutual An investment fund may only invest in or use clearing corporation options and over-the-counter options if the portfolio adviser advising with respect to these investments - (a) is permitted, either by virtue of registration as an adviser under the securities legislation or commodity futures legislation of the jurisdiction in which the portfolio adviser is providing the advice or an exemption from the requirement to be registered, to provide that advice to the mutualinvestment fund under the laws of that jurisdiction; and